Sustainability Tips

 Around the House or Dorm

 • Ask your building/dorm if they compost.
-If not, there is an easy way to sign up for a local compost company like WasteNot Compost
+If not, there is an easy way to sign up for a local compost company like WasteNot Compost.
+Make sure you look up what can and cannot be composed.

 • Get yourself a coffee pot and avoid the single-use Keurig pods.
-If the dorm has a coffee pot, invest in some delicious coffee from Ethical Bean, Café Mam, or Chicago Fair Trade to fill the pot with, not the K-Cups
+If the dorm has a coffee pot, invest in some delicious coffee from Ethical Bean, Café Mam, or Chicago Fair Trade to fill the pot with.
+It’s time to ditch the K-Cups!

 Around Campus

-• Look for recycling and compost bins around campus and familiarize yourself with what you can and cannot recycle here
+• Look for recycling and compost bins around campus.
+Familiarize yourself with what can and cannot be recycled here.

 • When ending a class if you have room in your notebook, use it for your next class.
-If not, recycle all notebooks, give away binders/folders to Goodwill or a fellow student, and recycle all paper items
+If not, recycle all notebooks, give away gently-used binders/folders to Goodwill or a fellow student, and recycle all paper items.

 • If you have a car, consider commuting some days to reduce your weekly emissions.
 Consider ride-sharing and Divvy bikes, accessible in many locations on DePaul’s campus, or walking to get your steps in!
-You can also carpool or use DePaul University’s Vinnie Van
+You can also carpool with your peers or use DePaul University’s Vinnie Van.

 • DePaul Urban Gardners